Top 25 US Universities with the Most Powerful Alumni Network

 Currently, the university’s 703 acre main Seattle campus is situated in the University District above the Montlake Cut, within the urban Puget Sound region of the Pacific Northwest.

 The university has two extra campuses in Tacoma and Bothell.
-The university offers bachelor’s, master’s and doctoral degrees through one hundred and forty (140) departments in various colleges and schools, sees about 46,000 in total student enrollment every year, and functions on a quarter system.
+The university offers bachelor’s, master’s, and doctoral degrees through one hundred and forty (140) departments in various colleges and schools, sees about 46,000 in total student enrollment every year, and functions on a quarter system.

-It is a member of the Association of American Universities and classified as an R1 Doctoral Research University classification under the Carnegie Classification of Institutions of Higher Education.
+It is a member of the Association of American Universities and classified as an R1 Doctoral Research University under the Carnegie Classification of Institutions of Higher Education.

 It is referred to as a leading university in the world for scientific performance and research output by the Times Higher Education World University Rankings and the CWTS Leiden Ranking.
 In the 2015 fiscal year, UW received nearly $1.2 billion in research funding, the 3rd biggest amongst all universities in the United States.